BZS008/Project-Void/doc/notes_attacksystem.md

 8. `cooldown: number`
 Amount of ticks for attack to be available again.

+9. `doknockback: boolean` Specify if knockback should be applied.

-9. `knockbackx, knockbacky: number` Knockback x- and y-velocity.
+10. `knockbackvx, knockbackvy: number` Knockback x- and y-velocity.
 Hit entities will fly off with this speed away from the attacker.
 Scales with falloff.

-10. `knockbackrandom: number` Randomness knockback fraction.
+11. `knockbackrandom: number` Randomness knockback fraction.
 Knockback can be reduced with a fraction up to this value.

-11. `stun: number` Target stun time in frames.
+12. `stun: number` Target stun time in frames.
 Scales with falloff.
 Target can't move/attack while stunned.